 - To any other person or persons whom the court finds suitable and able to provide proper care and guidance.

-According to NRS 3.475, due to the number of people living in Clark County, all parents are required by Nevada law to attend a confidential mediation to attempt to resolve disputes.
-Mediation is a process in which the parents meet with a mediator, outside the presence of counsel, to attempt an amicable resolution of custody issues.
+A:According to NRS 3.475, due to the number of people living in Las Vegas, all parents are required by Nevada law to attend a confidential mediation to attempt to resolve disputes.
+Mediation is a process in which the parents meet with a mediator, outside the presence of counsel, to attempt an amicable resolution of child custody issues.

 We go above and beyond, provide time, attention and understanding necessary to assist each clients individual needs.